CatlazyBB/mod-mindustry/README.md

 | oktor            | Fills core with thorium                                                                                   | "oktor"                                         |
 | oksil            | Fills core with silicone                                                                                  | "oksil"                                         |
 | okcop            | Fills core with copper and lead                                                                           | "okcop"                                         |
+# TODO (in the future)
+* More cheats coming soon, suggest them in Issues

+ i add this (im not the one who make it i just modify it)